What is money?

-David Dean O’Keefe’s daughter Lulu had an unhappy marriage with semi-pro ballplayer Frank Dean Butler.
-“Goldbrick” Butler’s only cup of coffee in the majors was five games with the New York Giants in 1895.
-Forty years later, Johnny Dickshot, subject of Series 1 episode “The Ugliest Man in Baseball”, would also have a cup of coffee with the Giants.
+David Dean O’Keefe’s daughter Lulu was married to semi-pro ballplayer “Goldbrick” Butler, whose only cup of coffee in the majors was a five games stint with the New York Giants.
+Johnny Dickshot (“The Ugliest Man in Baseball”) also had a cup of coffee with the Giants… albeit five decades later

 - Berg, M.L.
 “Yapese Politics, Yapese Money and the Sawei Tribute Network before World War I. The Journal of Pacific History, Vol. 27, No. 2 (December 1992).

 - Bryan, Michael F. “Island Money”.
 Federal Reserve Bank of Cleveland Economic Commentary, 1 Feb 2004.

 - Fitzpatrick, Scott M. et al. “Metal Tools and the Transformation of an Oceanic Exchange System.”
 Historical Archaeology, Vol. 40, No. 2 (2006).

 - Fitzpatrick, Scott M. and Pinkowski, Jennifer.
 “Banking on Stone Money.”
 Archaeology, Vol. 57, No. 2 (March/April 2004).

 - Friedman, Milton .
 “The Island of Stone Money.”
 Working Papers in Economics, E-91-3.
 (1991).

 - Gillilland, Cora Lee.
 “The Stone Money of Yap: A Numismatic Survey.”
 Smithsonian Studies in History and Technology, Number 23 (October 1975).